uptrace/bun-docs/docs/postgres/tuning-zfs-aws-ebs.md

 ## Overview

 The main reason to use PostgreSQL with ZFS (instead of ext4/xfs) is data compression.
-Using LZ4, you can achieve 2-3x compression ratio which means that you need to write and read less data.
+Using LZ4, you can achieve 2-3x compression ratio which means that you need to write and read 2-3x less data.
 ZSTD offers even better compression at the expense of slightly higher CPU usage.

 The second reason is Adaptive Replacement Cache (ARC).
-ARC is a page replacement algorithm with overall better characteristics than Linux page cache.
+ARC is a page replacement algorithm with slightly better characteristics than Linux page cache.
 Since it caches compressed blocks, you can also fit more data in the same RAM.

 ## Basic ZFS setup